Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

 And IAR compiler support is also done in Nuclei SDK, you can take a try with it via ``ideprojects/iar`` folder provided prebuilt ide projects.

+If you want to use old Nuclei GNU Toolchain <= 2022.12 in Nuclei SDK 0.5.0, you need to pass extra ``COMPILE_PREFIX=riscv-nuclei-elf-`` when build any application, such as ``make CORE=n307fd COMPILE_PREFIX=riscv-nuclei-elf-  STDCLIB=libncrt_small clean all``, but this is not recommended, and will be deprecated in future any time.

 .. _develop_buildsystem_var_download: